 - Basic.
 For AWS-style networking.
 Provides a single network where guest isolation can be provided through layer-3 means such as security groups (IP address source filtering). - Advanced.
-For more sophisticated topologies.
+For more sophisticated network topologies.
 This network model provides the most flexibility in defining guest networks.

-For more on networking, see:
+For more details, see Network Setup.